Elizdam/LITA-CAPSTONE-PROJECT/README.md

  2. For Data Cleaning
   - Using Excel
      - Remove Duplicates :Use remove duplicate duplicates under the data tab to clear duplicate rows
-     - Data Formating of Data:Ensure that all dates,values and Customers IDs are properly formtted
+     - Data Formating of Data:Ensure that all dates,values and Customers IDs are properly formatted

   3. Descriptive statistics and Agregation
   -Using Excel